opensecuritycontroller/opensecuritycontroller.org/tutorials/openstack_workload.md

 ### Security Appliance and Manager
 There are two options for obtaining a security appliance image and its corresponding manager plugin.
 The first option is to use an appliance image and manager plugin provided by a security manager vendor compatible with OSC.
 The second option is to manually create them.

-For this tutorial, it is assumed that the appliance image and security plugin will be created:
+For this tutorial, it is assumed that the appliance image and security plugin will be manually created:

 * The [`SAMPLE MANAGER PLUGIN`](https://github.com/opensecuritycontroller/security-mgr-sample-plugin) is a dummy plugin that is available along with OSC.
-* The `SAMPLE APPLIANCE IMAGE` is a [CirrOS image](http://download.cirros-cloud.net/) that is [manually packaged](../plugins/security_mgr_plugin.md/#packaging-an-appliance).
+* The `SAMPLE APPLIANCE IMAGE` is a [manually packaged](../plugins/security_mgr_plugin.md/#packaging-an-appliance) [CirrOS image](http://download.cirros-cloud.net/).
- * When packaging the appliance image, use the following data for the meta.json file:
+ * Use the following meta.json file data when packaging the appliance image:
 ```json
 {
 	"metaDataVersion": "1.0",